csgreenberg/aria_ui/README.md

 You can find an example implementation for a simple echo app here:
 [src/aria_dialog_api/aria_dialog_api_team.py](src/aria_dialog_api/aria_dialog_api_team.py)
-Note that different branches might have different implementations of the api, and examples for Gemini and a local installation of Llama2 can be found in ada_auth_gemini and ada_local_llama branches, respectively.
+Note that different branches might have different implementations of the api, and an example for Gemini can be found in ada_auth_gemini branche.

-To run the text-basd (REPL) interface, execute the python script [src/aria_dialog_api/repl.py](src/aria_dialog_api/repl.py) Note that, when using the REPL with llama2, you need to use `torchrun` or `python -m torch.distributed.launch`.
+To run the text-basd (REPL) interface, execute the python script [src/aria_dialog_api/repl.py](src/aria_dialog_api/repl.py)
-E.g., `python -m torch.distributed.launch run_repl.py`

 To run the UIUX, execute: `ARIA_AUTH_JSON='{}' streamlit run app.py`.